Definition

 European Commission Closing Speech Outlines Upcoming EU Preparedness Deliverables

-The European Commission has outlined key 2026 milestones for the Preparedness Union Strategy, including new minimum preparedness requirements and a comprehensive climate adaptation plan.
-Companies should prepare for heightened operational resilience standards and potential inclusion in a new EU Preparedness Task Force for critical infrastructure and supply chains.
+The European Commission has announced key 2026 milestones for the Preparedness Union Strategy, including new minimum preparedness requirements and a comprehensive climate adaptation plan.
+Businesses operating critical infrastructure or complex supply chains should anticipate stricter operational resilience standards and potential participation in a new EU Preparedness Task Force.

 EU Council Working Party on Civil Protection To Discuss UCPM-HER Proposal and Stockpiling of Medical Countermeasures